microsoft/rushstack/README.md

 #### `urlPrefix=...`

-Use the specified string as a URL prefix
+Use the specified string as a URL prefix.

 ### Config, pre-bundle options